Francis Augustus Cox

 Francis Augustus Cox (1783–1853) was a prominent English Baptist minister.
 He began preaching in his teens, before training, and was then a minister for over forty years in Hackney.

 Cox was an active supporter of the formation of the University of London.
-He published numerous articles including a book of biographies and a history of the Baptist Missionary Society.
+He published numerous articles including a book of women's biographies and a history of the Baptist Missionary Society.